Problem writing file 'Socket is not connected' (57)

 The ThunderLink SH 3128 is a Thunderbolt 3 adaptor that supports TLR and has two 12Gb connectors.
 These connectors connect to drives using SFF-8644 to SFF-8088 or SFF-8644 cables and work the same way as described above for the H1280GT.

-The ATTO Thunderlink SH1068, SH2068 SAS interfaces are not recommended.
+The ATTO Thunderlink SH1068, SH2068 SAS interfaces will not work with LTFS and LTO tape drives.
 See the section below about unsupported interfaces.

 To check that the Mac can see the ATTO and LTO hardware hold the alt key on the Mac keyboard, click the Apple Menu and select System Information...

-If using an ATTO card inside a Thunderbolt chassis, then select PCI from the left hand Hardware list.
+If using an ATTO card inside a Thunderbolt enclosure, then select PCI from the left hand Hardware list.
 The ATTO SAS card should be shown.

-If using an ATTO card in an expansion chassis, or you have a Thunderbolt LTO drive, then click Thunderbolt.
+If using an ATTO card in an Thunderbolt enclosure, or you have a Thunderbolt LTO drive, then click Thunderbolt.
 Here the Sonnet Echo Express Pro is connected to the Mac.
 If there is no Thunderbolt device, then try reconnecting or using a different Thunderbolt cable.
 Also power cycle the Mac, interface and drive.

 Now select SAS from the Hardware list.
 Here the driver has not been installed so no devices are shown.
 On newer macOS versions the driver may also be blocked, see the next section.